softwebdev05/frogger/README.md

-# frogger-js
+# Frogger-js
- Frogger browser game written in JavaScript
+ Frogger browser game written in JavaScript.

+ ## Play
+ To play, open index.html in your browser.